tchayen/baked-room/writeup/README.md

 When exporting `*.glb` file, I had to stick to the default `Principled BSDF` node with texture applied and then I had to make sure I am not exporting vertex colors.
 Otherwise material configuration would lead to black mesh instead of the expected texture.

+### Outline on hover

+_I will update it here once I get good enough performance on it.
+WIP._

 ## Conclusion

 The effect is surprisingly powerful.
 Baked lighting creates amazing and mostly lightweight to render scenes.
 In the end I am able to join all meshes in the scene into one (I am not doing it for the hover effects that I am exploring though).